timurenk0/furniro/README.md

 4. Work on ProductPage:

-   - "Remove product" feature
+   - Good for now

 5. Work on CartPage:

-   - Add ability to change the item counter
+   - Good for now

-6. Work on LoginPage:
+6. Work on PaymentPage:

-   - Implement login logic
+   - Good for now

 # Would be nice